Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Introduction

 Building upon prior investigations, this work aims to address these challenges through a significant advancement in both physical modeling and statistical methodology.
 While a recent study by~\citet{Klangburam:2025rcb} explored ALP-mediated DM within the Quantum Hadrodynamics framework \cite{Serot:1997xg, Walecka:1974qa}, we extend this analysis by employing a more sophisticated non-linear relativistic mean-field (RMF) model.
 Crucially, our RMF model is not arbitrary but is itself rigorously constrained by nuclear matter properties, state-of-the-art chiral effective field theory ($\chi$EFT) predictions \cite{Hebeler:2013nza, Drischler:2017wtt}, and existing astrophysical data through a comprehensive Bayesian analysis~\cite{Malik:2024nva}.
 Rather than relying on simple exclusion criteria based on individual observations, we introduce a novel statistical framework that synthesizes the combined constraining power of multiple, disparate astrophysical measurements.
 Through a multi-tiered scoring and filtering scheme, we move beyond simple exclusion plots to derive robust, probability-weighted constraints on the ALP-mediated DM parameter space, namely the DM particle mass ($m_\chi$) and its Fermi momentum ($q_f$).
-Furthermore, we incorporate a machine learning framework as a complementary tool to assess the predictive power of different NS observables, thereby identifying which properties most effectively encode the imprint of DM and can best guide future observational strategies.
+Furthermore, we incorporate a machine learning framework as a complementary tool to assess the predictive power of different NS observables.
+This approach quantifies how effectively the geometry of the mass–radius relation encodes the imprint of DM, thereby identifying which population-level properties can best guide future observational strategies for constraining the dark sector.

 This paper is structured as follows.
 In Section~\ref{NS1}, we present the RMF model extended to include ALP dark matter and outline the hadronic EoSs considered.
 Section~\ref{results} reports the main results, analyzing the influence of ALP DM on the neutron star equation of state.
 In Section~\ref{astro_const}, we apply observational constraints to narrow down the ALP parameter space and use this range for subsequent statistical analysis.
 Section~\ref{machinelearning} describes how we infer ALP dark matter parameters using a machine learning approach.
 Finally, Section~\ref{discus&summary} summarizes our key findings, draws conclusions, and highlights possible directions for future research.
 Appendix \ref{appendix} discusses the effect of DM parameters on the stellar properties using a soft hadronic EoS.